 Not all marksmen are snipers.
 There is an element of romanticism around snipers and precision marksmanship.
 The reality isn’t as glamorous.
 A lot of a sniper’s job is actually observation and intelligence gathering.

-The designated marksmanship program grew out of Soviet doctrine.
-There was a need for precision marksmanship embedded at the squad level that better supported fire and maneuver.
-The fieldcraft, observation skills, and other skills associated with snipers weren’t necessary for this role.
-They only needed to deliver effective fire at range.
+If you recall, designated marksmanship grew out of Soviet doctrine (though it wasn’t the foundation of it).
+The need focused on precision marksmanship embedded at the squad level to better supported fire and maneuver, much like squad automatic weapons.
+Designated marksmen also provided additional range capabilities and emphasized priority targets like field commanders, radio men, crew served weapons, and more.
+The fieldcraft, observation skills, and other skills associated with snipers weren’t necessary for this role- they only needed to deliver effective fire at range.

 Enter the Swiss Sniping 4th Generation Program

-The Swiss recognized the same need as everyone else but didn’t have the time or budget to do it the same way.
+The Swiss recognized the same need as other nations, but didn’t have the time or budget to do it the same way.
 Instead, they developed a system that mixed a point blank zero with designated holdover points and controlled rapid fire instead of single shots.
 They called this concept Sniping 4th

-This is a field expedient method designed to maximize what little time and exposure the shooter can take advantage of.
+S4G is a field expedient method to maximize what little time and exposure the shooter can take advantage of.